jgeorgex/CV/README.md

 ## Skills

+#### Test Driven Development

+One of the fundamentals taught at Makers is TDD, and it's something I've found incredibly valuable as I progressed through the course.
+I like the process of TDD as it encourages refactoring.
+So when you've completed writing your code is already optimal.
+I've improved my TDD skills through several regular practices.
+One was attending process workshops which is where you solve a problem under a time constraint (30 minutes) while been observed by another developer.
+You then receive feedback from that developer about your process, so you know how to improve next time.
+Another form of practice was through external reviews, these are when a representative from an independent code review company gives you a problem to solve, and then you solve it while they observe your process.
+Similar to a process workshop except the whole process takes an hour, and the problem is presented to you verbally.
+You also need to clarify requirements in much the same way you might if you where working with a product manager.

-#### Team Work
+#### Communication

 In a previous role, I took the lead to ensure all areas of the business would be GDPR compliant.
 The process began with reviewing GDPR policy and drafting a plan of action to be reviewed by a solicitor.
 I then assessed the impact it would have staff.
 Finally, I implemented a program, including new data storage and information processing policies and drafted privacy notice.
+As with most businesses, there was a significant consideration given to how technology interacts with data held by the company.
+The process was a great lesson in gaining awareness of how information is stored and processed by software.

 #### Project Management